 The Board of Trustees sponsors the 32BJ Connecticut Pension Fund.
-The Board of Trustees may be contacted at the address above.
+The office of the Board of Trustees may be contacted at the address above.

-Contributing Employers
+Participating Employers

-The 32BJ Connecticut Pension Fund will provide you, upon written request, with information as to whether a particular employer is contributing to the Plan on behalf of Employees working under a written agreement as well as the address of such employer.
-Additionally, a complete list of Employers and unions sponsoring the Pension Plan may be obtained upon written request to the Fund Office and is available for examination at the Fund Office.
+The 32BJ Connecticut Pension Fund will provide you, upon written request, with information as to whether a particular employer is contributing to the Plan on behalf of Employees working under a written agreement, as well as the address of such employer.
+Additionally, a complete list of Employers and Unions sponsoring the Pension Plan may be obtained upon written request to the Fund Office and is available for examination at the Fund Office.